dxwc/turk-system/specification/phase_II_report/phase_II_report.md

 Exception Scenarios:

  3. a.
-Client did not enter any amount
-    a.
-1. Prompt error message to user asking for the required information
+Client did not enter any amount a.1.
+Prompt error message to user asking for the required information
  4. a.
-Deadline for adding deposit has already passed
-    a.
-1. Prompt user that the deadline has already passed
-    a.
-2. Redirect client fees charged information page
+Deadline for adding deposit has already passed a.1.
+Prompt user that the deadline has already passed a.2.
+Redirect client fees charged information page

 ##2.8 Post System Demand